BrickworkSoftware/scripts/README.md

 1. Your Pivotal API Token can be found at the bottom of your profile page on Pivotal.
 Take that token add it to your config.yml beside `pivotal_api_key` overwriting the boilerplate text.
 1. Execute script passing a `project` parameter and a `label` parameter.
-  1. The first parameter, `project` can be either "dev" or "asiago".
+  1. Project can be either "dev" or "asiago".
-  2. The second parameter, `label`, defines the label used to filter stories for inclusion. e.g. "sprint 5"
+  2. Label defines the label used to filter stories for inclusion. e.g. "sprint 5"
 1. Open `cards.pdf` created in the same directory as your script.
 1. Print
   1. In the print dialog, set your paper to `4x6 borderless`